infantiablue/converter/web/pages/support.md

 #### 2. Usage

-It's really easy, put your link to the form, the hit Send button.
+It's really easy, put your link to the form, the hit Submit button.

 #### 3. Plan